-- 1. CONTRACTOR shall not commence, or permit a Utility Owner under a Utility Agreement or under an encroachment permit to commence, any Utility Work until the following conditions have been satisfied: - All governmental approvals or permits necessary to begin Utility Work on that portion of the Project's right of way have been obtained, and CONTRACTOR has furnished, or caused to be furnished, to SCDOT fully executed copies of any such approvals or permits; - b.
-All rights of access acceptable to SCDOT, in its discretion, for such portion of the Project have been identified and obtained, as applicable, including resolution of disputes relating to Prior Rights; - c.
-The SCDOT has notified the CONTRACTOR that the subject Utility Adjustments are covered by an executed Utility Agreement; - d.
+1. CONTRACTOR shall not commence, or permit a Utility Owner under a Utility Agreement or under an encroachment permit to commence, any Utility Work until the following conditions have been satisfied:

+- a.
+All governmental approvals or permits necessary to begin Utility Work on that portion of the Project's right of way have been obtained, and CONTRACTOR has furnished, or caused to be furnished, to SCDOT fully executed copies of any such approvals or permits; - b.
+All rights of access acceptable to SCDOT, in its discretion, for such portion of the Project have been identified and obtained, as applicable, including resolution of disputes relating to Prior Rights; and - The SCDOT has notified the CONTRACTOR that the subject Utility Adjustments are covered by an executed Utility Agreement; - d.
 CONTRACTOR shall prepare the encroachment permit on behalf of the Utility Owner and shall submit it to the Utility Owner for execution and submission to SCDOT.
 No Utility Work shall be commenced until the encroachment permit has been approved by SCDOT; and - e.
 CONTRACTOR has satisfied any other requirements or conditions to commencement of Utility Work set forth under Exhibit 7. - 2.
+For those Utilities that have Prior Rights and elect not to be In-Contract but perform its own Utility Adjustments, such Utility Work will be covered by an executed Utility Agreement.
+CONTRACTOR shall be responsible for collecting and submitting the Utility Agreement documentation as set forth in Exhibit 7. - 3.
+For those Utilities where the CONTRACTOR determines that the SCDOT has prior rights, CONTRACTOR, may exercise these rights.
 If the Utility Owner disputes that SCDOT has senior real property rights in such portion of the Project's right of way, then CONTRACTOR shall promptly notify SCDOT, and SCDOT shall be responsible for addressing the dispute.
-As between CONTRACTOR and SCDOT, SCDOT shall have final determination of the Utility Owner's real property rights and specifically who, as between SCDOT and the Utility Owner, which entity has Prior Rights.

-- 3. CONTRACTOR shall provide timely design information reasonably required by the Utility Owner under Utility Agreements and encroachment permits. - 4.
+As between CONTRACTOR and SCDOT, SCDOT shall have final determination of the Utility Owner's real property rights and specifically who, as between SCDOT and the Utility Owner, which entity has Prior Rights. - 4.
+CONTRACTOR may not authorize a Utility to begin its Utility Adjustments until authorized in writing by SCDOT.
+Any early authorization by CONTRACTOR shall be at the CONTRACTOR's risk. - 5.
+CONTRACTOR shall provide timely design information reasonably required by the Utility Owners who are performing their own Utility Adjustments under Utility Agreements and encroachment permits No Prior Rights Agreements. - 6.
 CONTRACTOR shall address any requests by Utility Owners that CONTRACTOR design and/or construct a Betterment.
-Any Betterment performed as part of a Utility Adjustment, whether by CONTRACTOR or by the Utility Owner, shall be subject to the same standards and requirements as if it were a necessary Utility Adjustment, and shall be documented under an agreement between the CONTRACTOR and the requesting Utility Owner.
-Under no circumstances shall CONTRACTOR proceed with any Betterment that is not part of the Project criteria and CONTRACTOR scope of work, unless approved by SCDOT.
+Any Betterment performed as part of a Utility Adjustment, whether by CONTRACTOR or by the Utility Owner, shall be subject to the same standards and requirements as if it were a necessary Utility Adjustment, and shall be documented under an agreement between the CONTRACTOR and the requesting Utility Owner. and are included in Attachment B. Under no circumstances shall CONTRACTOR proceed with any Betterment that is not part of the Project criteria and CONTRACTOR scope of work, unless approved by SCDOT.
 Betterments shall not be performed that are incompatible with the Project or are not in compliance with applicable law, governmental approvals or permits obtained for the Project, this Agreement, or the CPM Schedule.
 Under no circumstances will CONTRACTOR be entitled to any additional compensation or time extension hereunder as the result of any Betterment, whether performed by CONTRACTOR or by the Utility Owner.
 CONTRACTOR may, but is not obligated to, design and construct Betterments.